CodeYourFuture/javascript-tutorials/class2/README.md

 Face of the coin is represented with number 1 for head and 0 for face.
 The **coin is flipped** by "randomly"  generating value 1 or 2.
 JavaScript build-in function can do this `Math.floor(Math.random() * 2)`.
 We will learn about functions soon, you don't have to understand what it means yet.

 - Flip a coin and assign it to a variable
-- Using a *while* loop to test whether the flip is face of tail.
-If it is tail, print the message telling user had no luck and flip coin again.
+- Use a loop to test whether the flip is face of tail.
+If it is a tail, print the message telling user had no luck and flip coin again.
 - The program is expected to finish when the user got head (flip function generated number 1).
 Print to the console message telling user that got head.

 #### Food server